ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Listen to Dr. E's

-Hero's Journey Entrepreneurship Interview/Podcast at IT Converstations.
+Hero's Odyssey Entrepreneurship Interview/Podcast at IT Converstations.

 Art of Business & Business of Art: Let art inspire the MBA